 Birmingham Christmas Market

-The Birmingham Frankfurt Christmas Market is the largest German market, outside of Germany and Austria.
+The Frankfurt Christmas Market, Birmingham opens on the 2nd of November and runs right up until Christmas Eve in 2023.
+This is the largest German market outside of Germany and Austria.
 It’s home to over 80 tiny alpine huts where German vendors sell everything from handmade wooden toys to jewellery and unique decorations.

 How to prepare your stall

-In addition to this, you should also consider things like the design of your stand and whether you need to get any banners, table covers or other merchandise printed.
+Secondly, consider the design of your stand.
+Decide whether or not you need to get any banners, table covers or other merchandise printed, and order them as early as you can.
 It’s also important to market your stall early to ensure people know you will be there.
 One of the best ways to do this is through social media.

-As there will be many other stalls at the Christmas market, it’s important to make yours stand out.
+As there will be many other stalls at the Christmas market, make yours stand out.
 Consider what products you will feature to draw people in and whether you could hold any demonstrations or examples of how your products work to draw attention to your stall.
-Bright lighting is also a great way to invite people over as well as festive smells.
+Bright lighting is also a great way to invite people over, as are festive smells.